 The mechanics gas shot hack is as follows:

-If you need a little more help, you’ll find a gas shot video here.
+If you need more help, you’ll find a gas shot video here.

 Two outcomes are likely: